Undecidability of the Spectral Gap (full version): Introduction

-These results have a number of implications for condensed matter physics and fundamental physics.
-They imply that one can write down simple models whose phase diagrams are uncomputably complicated.
-The standard approach of trying to gain insight into such models by solving numerically for larger and larger lattice sizes is doomed to failure.
-The system could display all the features of a gapless model, with the gap of the finite system decreasing monotonically with increasing size.
+Undecidability of the spectral gap has a number of immediate corollaries relevant to physics.
+It implies that one can write down models whose phase diagrams are so complex they are in fact uncomputable.
+It implies the standard approach of trying to gain insight into physics models by solving numerically for larger and larger lattice sizes necessarily fails for some systems; the system can display all the features of a gapless model, with the gap of the finite system decreasing monotonically with increasing size.
 Then, at some threshold size, it may suddenly switch to having a large gap.
-Not only can this threshold be arbitrarily large; the threshold itself is uncomputable.
-In general, we can never know whether a large many-body system is approaching the asymptotic behaviour of the thermodynamic limit---one more row of atoms may completely change its properties.
-Our findings also imply that a result showing robustness of the spectral gap under perturbations, as for the case of frustration-free Hamiltonians in \cite{MichalakisFrustrationFree}, cannot hold for general gapped systems.
+(In \cref{sec:unbounded} we also construct models exhibiting the opposite transition, from gapped to gapless.)
+Not only can the threshold size be arbitrarily large; the threshold size itself is an uncomputable number.
+In a recent paper \cite{size-driven}, we constructed very simple models with small local dimensions which exhibit this type of ``size-driven phase transition'' (without, however, the undecidability properties proven here).
+Our findings also imply that a result showing robustness of the spectral gap under perturbations, as for the case of frustration-free Hamiltonians~\cite{Michalakis} and for free-fermion systems~\cite{DeRoeck_fermions,Hastings_fermions}, cannot hold for general gapped systems.

-Phase diagrams with infinitely many phases are known in quantum systems in connection with the quantum Hall effect, where fractal diagrams like the Hoftstadter butterfly can be obtained \cite{OsadchyAvron,Hofstadter}.
+Phase diagrams with infinitely many phases are known in quantum systems in connection with the quantum Hall effect, where fractal diagrams like the Hofstadter butterfly can be obtained \cite{OsadchyAvron,Hofstadter}.
 Since membership in many fractal sets is not decidable (when formulated in the framework of real computation; see \cite{BlumSmale}), it would be interesting to see whether quantum Hall systems could provide a real-world manifestation of our findings.

-Conjectures about the spectral gap, such as the Haldane conjecture, the 2D AKLT conjecture, or the Yang-Mills mass gap conjecture, implicitly assume that these questions can be answered one way or the other.
+Conjectures about the spectral gap, such as the Haldane conjecture, the 2D AKLT conjecture, or the Yang-Mills mass gap conjecture in quantum field theory, implicitly assume that these questions can be answered one way or the other.
 Our results prove that the answer to the general spectral gap question is not determined by the axioms of mathematics.
 Whilst our results are still a long way from proving that any of these specific conjectures are axiomatically undecidable, they at least open the door to the possibility that these -- or similar -- questions about physical models may be provably unanswerable.